Jai-JAP/pikiss-gui/README.md

 PiKISS GUI: GTK frontend for PiKISS.

+Thanks to @krishenrikesn for his initial work on [pikiss-gui](https://github.com/krishenriksen/pikiss-gui)

 ## Building, Testing, and Installation

 ***You'll need piKiss preinstalled for app sync to work.***